ArchieMucharla/KMP-Search-Benchmark/README.md

 # Data

-The test data can be found in `/data`.
+The test data can be found in the `data/` directory.
 All data was sourced from Kaggle.com.
 These are their original links:

 Spotify songs: https://www.kaggle.com/datasets/sujaykapadnis/spotify-songs